 Comparatively, the battery is in the ballpark as the Dell XPS 15 Touch but has a lower power when compared to the MacBook Pro 15-Inch Retina Display.
 On moderate use, the battery is powerful enough to last a day at the office or at school.

 The VivoBook features the integrated UHD 620 graphics which is typically found in most midrange ultraportables.
-The downside of the UHD 620 is that it doesn’t offer much room for 3D gaming.
-However, its low to medium quality settings and low resolution can smoothly run games which do not tax the laptop hardware.
+The downside of the UHD 620 is that it doesn’t offer much room for gaming.
+However, it’s low to medium quality settings and low resolution can smoothly run games which do not tax the laptop hardware.

 Half of the time people buy laptops because of its sleek and trendy looks, other times they are more interested in its specifications and overall value.
 The ASUS VivoBook F510UA is a blend of both worlds.
 With this laptop, you have little to nothing to complain about.